openchatai/widget/README.md

 </div>
 ```

-## How can i cahnge the colors of the widget ?
+## How can i Change the colors of the widget ?

 these are the css variables that you can change to customize the widget
 you may add these variables to the parent container of the widget